utsavraj/Restaurant-Recommender/Version 1/README.txt

 @Version 1

-Accepts input file named as 'input.txt'
+Accepts input file named as 'input.txt' (one already added for testing)